-Pre-evaluation Stage The second stage of the proposal evaluation process, where applications are evaluated at least by two independent international peer reviewers against the criteria set forth under Section 5 of this manual.
+Middle stage evaluation: the stage of evaluation of applications additionally submitted by applicants selected as a result of the evaluation of business ideas, where applications are evaluated at least by two independent international peer reviewers against the criteria set forth under Section 5 of this manual.

-Pre-selected Applications A list of top 50 project proposals for final evaluation, ranked by score.
+Pre-selected Applications: A list of top 50 project proposals for final evaluation, ranked by score.
 If the 50th and subsequent applications in the ranking have equal total scores, all the mentioned applications with equal scores will go to the final stage.

-Negotiation Stage

-Contract negotiation stage, to address all ambiguities that emerged during the evaluation and to obtain additional documents or revisions of the proposals.
+Negotiation Stage: Contract negotiation stage, to address all ambiguities that emerged during the evaluation and to obtain additional documents or revisions of the proposals.